crchurchey/stock-basis-finder/README.md

 ![equation](http://latex.codecogs.com/gif.latex?OrigShares%20%3D%20%5Cfrac%7BPayDatePrice%20%5Ctimes%20CurShares%7D%7BPayDatePrice%20+%20Dividend%7D)

 Now that we have an equation to work with we just need to work backwards through each dividend until `OrigShares` converges to 0 or we reach a date that we know is too far back.

+## Disclaimer
+The author of this application is not and does not claim to be any of the following:
+* Tax Advisor/Expert
+* Fiduciary
+* Financial Advisor of any sort (Fiduciary, CFP, etc.)
+* Investment Advisor/Expert
+* Attorney/Lawyer of any sort

+This software can aid in finding the approximate purchase date as well as the cost-basis of investments.
+You may use the info this application outputs in any way you see fit but the author is not liable for any legal issues that may arise from using the data the application outputs.